 Mental Health Disorders

-Depression Disorder: often talks about as being simple depressed.
-This is more than feeling unhappy or going through a rough patch.
+Depression Disorder: often relates to just being simple depressed.
+It can be more than just feeling unhappy or going through a rough patch.
 It’s an important mental health condition that needs more understanding and medical care.

-Anxiety Disorder: We all have undergo some form of anxiety in our life.
-For instance, talking in front of a large crown can make anyone anxious, but that anxiousness also drive us to prepare and practice.
-Regardless of how of our feelings of intense fear and distress become huge and prevent us from doing everyday activities, an anxiety disorder may be the cause.
+Anxiety Disorder: We all have some point in our lives undergo some form of anxiety.
+Take for instance, talking in front of a large crown can make anyone anxious, but that anxiousness also drive us to prepare and practice.
+No matter how your feeling of intense fear and distress, it can become huge and prevent us from doing everyday activities, an anxiety disorder may be the cause.

-Mood Disorder (bipolar 1 or bipolar 2): is a mental illness that causes reasonable shifts in a person’s mood, energy and ability to think clearly.
-People with bipolar experience highs and lows in their moods—known as mania or hypomania with depression—which be different from the typical ups-and-downs most people would face with.
+Mood Disorder (bipolar 1 or bipolar 2): is a mental illness that causes shifts in a person’s mood AND energy.
+People with bipolar experience highs and lows in their moods—known as mania or hypomania with depression.

 PTSD (post traumatic stress disorder): is disorder in which a person has a hard time recovering after experiencing or seeing a terrifying event.
 These circumstances may last months or years, with triggers that can bring back memories of the trauma that follow by intense emotional and physical reactions.